 3. Start stropping by moving the blade towards you

-Begin stropping by pulling the blade gently toward you with light pressure - the blade should be standing approximately 30-40 degrees to the strop.
-As you move it, ensure the blade stays in contact with the strop at all times throughout the whole process.
+With the razor flat against the leather strop and the spine (not the edge) facing you, pull the razor towards you while applying light pressure.
+As you move it, ensure the blade stays in flat contact with the strop at all times throughout the whole process.

 4. Flip the blade

 Generally, we recommend around 40-50 round trips.
 While this may sound like a lot at first, it’ll become a quicker process the more you familiarise yourself with stropping a straight razor.
-If you’d like to polish the blade a little afterwards, flip the strop on the canvas side and repeat this exact same process.
+If you’d like to polish the blade and smooth the edge, flip the strop onto the canvas side and strop the razor 3-5 times.

 Which one should I use?